Lizosy/Lizosy/README.md

 </img>
 </p>

 <p align="left">Hi, I'm Chatawee Suriwong.
 But you can call me Rachel.<br>I have just started coding for a while.
-If there is anything you can teach me, you can contact mั email. lizwozmain@gmail.com<br>I am interested in programming, data structure, data analysis, and data pipeline design.</p>
+If there is anything you can teach me, you can contact me email. lizwozmain@gmail.com<br>I am interested in programming, data structure, data analysis, and data pipeline design.</p>
 <div align="left">
   <img alt="Lizosy"  width=500 src="gif/neco-arc-speech-bubble.gif">
   <img width="12" />